Publications and Venues

 BJWSA a major partner in Savannah River Clean Water Fund

-BJWSA’s Ed Saxon spoke at American Water Works Association (AWWA) winter board meeting, January 20, in Savannah.
+BJWSA’s Ed Saxon, P.E. spoke at American Water Works Association (AWWA) winter board meeting, January 20, in Savannah.
 Five utilities in South Carolina and Georgia, Savannah River Clean Water Fund (SRCWF), are combining efforts to protect the Savannah River.
 AWWA has covered this collaboration in detail in the January 3 issue of AWWA Connections.
 The article refers to this utility partnership as “one of the largest bi-state utility collaboration projects of its kind.”
 Watch an interview with Ed Saxon on The Beaufort News here.

 BJWSA project is featured in Sun City magazine